arunnattarayan/gulp-eslint-precommit/README.md

   "extends": "google"
 }
 ```
-This section is what links eslint configurations to the Google js code style that was installed in the package [eslint-config-google](https://www.npmjs.com/package/eslint-config-google).
+This section is what links eslint configurations to the Google js style guide that was installed in the package [eslint-config-google](https://www.npmjs.com/package/eslint-config-google).
 <br><br>
 Go to the file **js-to-play-with/play.js** and remove the comments: ```/*eslint-disable*/``` and ```/* eslint-enable */```